Bank holiday weekend

 Mailing list

 The Cleft Collective sends out newsletters twice a year to everyone on their mailing list.
-These include updates on the progress of the project, reports on our research findings and opportunities to take part in studies and activities.
+These include updates on the progress of the project, reports on latest research findings and opportunities to take part in studies and activities.
 Read their latest newsletters.

 Collaboration